top of page

 Our Children Today

-Our First Foster Home.
-In 2021 Xorve and William and Lydia were certified as Foster Parents.
-They almost immediately received a new baby, Kwabena.
-Prosper continued to live with them as he prepared for his national exams and helped with the farm.
+In 2021 Xorve and William and another woman we hired were certified as foster parents.
+The newly hired woman did not work out, but Xorve and William almost immediately received a new baby, Kwabena.
+Prosper continued to live with them as he prepared for his national exams post high school and helped with the farm.
+He now spends his university vacations there.
+They also are visited by some of our other young adults.

-Xorve and William occupy the Ocean House and now have 4 foster children.
+Xorve and William occupy the Ocean House and now have 5 foster children.
 The Lord has blessed us with Kwabena a wonderful little boy with a vibrant personality.
-He is 4 years old.
-In the Spring of 2024 they received two girls, Juliet and Angel.
+In the Spring of 2024 they received two girls, Julian and Angel, and Sidum came to them later that year.
+The surprise for Christmas 2025 was receiving a newborn girl named Kekeli.
+Xorve LOVES babies, and William is just as happy as she is to receive a new one.
+Xorve and William are wonderful foster parents, and the children are flourishing under their care.

 32-Xhove-and-William-our-Foster-ParentsMG_1944.jpg